 NYSF partners are vital to the success of the organisation and our program delivery

-The NYSF acknowledges the financial and in kind support of all of our funding partners and thanks them for their commitment to the development of Australia's future.
+The NYSF acknowledges the financial and strategic support of all of our funding partners and thanks them for their commitment to the development of Australia's future.
 If you would like to find out more about how to become a partner please click here.

 Our major funding partner is Lockheed Martin Australia.
 Lockheed Martin, headquartered in the USA, is a global security and aerospace company that employs approximately 125,000 people worldwide.
 The company is principally engaged in the research, design, development, manufacture and integration of advanced technology systems, products and services.